Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

 Software or firmware responsible for hosting and managing virtual machines.
 For the purposes of PCI DSS, the hypervisor system component also includes the virtual machine monitor (VMM).

 Identifier for a particular user or application.

-Acronym for “intrusion detection system.”
-Software or hardware used to identify and alert on network or system intrusion attempts.
-Composed of sensors that generate security events; a console to monitor events and alerts and control the sensors; and a central engine that records events logged by the sensors in a database.
-Uses system of rules to generate alerts in response to security events detected.
+Acronym for “intrusion-detection system.”
+Software or hardware used to identify and alert on network or system anomalies or intrusion attempts.
+Composed of: sensors that generate security events; a console to monitor events and alerts and control the sensors; and a central engine that records events logged by the sensors in a database.
+Uses system of rules to generate alerts in response to detected security events.
+See IPS

 Acronym for “Internet Engineering Task Force.”
 Large, open international community of network designers, operators, vendors, and researchers concerned with evolution of Internet architecture and smooth operation of Internet.
 The IETF has no formal membership and is open to any interested individual.

 Acronym for “Internet Message Access Protocol.”
 An application-layer Internet protocol that allows an e-mail client to access e-mail on a remote mail server.